Spectrum-Aware Debiasing: A Modern Inference Framework with Applications to Principal Components Regression: Proofs for Spectrum-Aware Debiasing

 \begin{Lemma} Under \Cref{Assumph}, \ref{Assumpfix}, $g_\infty$ is well-defined on and strictly increasing on $(0,+\infty)$.
 The equation $g_\infty(\gamma)=1$ admits a unique solution $\gamma_*$ on $(0,+\infty)$. \end{Lemma}

 \begin{Remark} We emphasize that the proof of \Cref{well} does not require \eqref{fp} admits a unique solution, only that a solution exists. \end{Remark}

 We can show that the LHS of the sample adjustment equation converges to the LHS of the population adjustment equation.
-We defer its proof to \Cref{appendix:popuadjeq}. \begin{Proposition} Under \Cref{AssumpD}---\ref{Assumpfix}, almost surely for all sufficiently large $p$, $g_p$ is well-defined on $(0,+\infty)$ and for any $\gamma>0$, almost surely
+We defer its proof to \Cref{appendix:popuadjeq}. \begin{Proposition} Under \Cref{AssumpD}---\ref{Assumpfix}, almost surely for all sufficiently large $p$, $g_p$ is well-defined and strictly increasing on $(0,+\infty)$ $g_p$ and equation \eqref{solution} admits a unique solution on $(0,+\infty)$.
+Furthermore, for any $\gamma>0$, almost surely,

 \end{Proposition}